Lesterpaintstheworld/terminal-velocity/specifications.md

 # Specifications for Terminal Velocity - Novel Mission

-## Key Research Topics
+## Research Insights
-1. Universal Basic Compute (UBC) Framework Analysis
+1. **UBC Systems**: Understanding the architecture and operational frameworks of Universal Basic Compute (UBC).
-2. AI Economic Decision-Making
-3. Societal Impacts of AI
-4. Ethical Considerations
-5. Technological Integration
-6. Governance and Regulation
-7. Technological Landscape
-8. Cultural Implications
+2. **AI Economic Decision-Making**: Investigating how AI influences economic models and decision-making processes.
+3. **Societal Impacts**: Exploring the implications of AI and UBC systems on societal structures, including ethical considerations and human-AI relationships.

 ## Quality Assessment Criteria